|

 In your invocation tree, you only need to show invocation nodes

-for the F
+for the F and G methods.

 In your box-and-pointer diagram, you should show all the list nodes

-, as well as any new list nodes
+of the given list L2, as well as any new list nodes

-that are created during the execution of F(L2)
+that are created during the execution of F(L2).

 The game involves "unjumbling" English words whose letters have been